strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

     baseline health than people who do not.

   #def_box([
-    This is a #alert[confounding factor]: A variable that influences both the treatment and the outcome.
+    This is a confounding factor: A variable that influences both the treatment and the outcome.
   ])

 ]